 Volunteering is a vital resource to the Trust achieving its aims.

-There are many essential ways to volunteer depending on your interests.
+There are many essential ways to volunteer in Devon on board the SS Freshspring, depending on your interests.
 For example, administration, fundraising, attending events, public relations, maritime skills, educational experience, finance, legal and procurement.

 Covid: Please note we are still safely volunteering on the ship and observe distancing regulations.